OSGeo/gdal/doc/source/programs/gdal_translate.rst

     equal to 1, to select an overview level below the AUTO one.
-Or specify NONE to force the base resolution to be used (can be useful if overviews have been generated with a low quality resampling method, and a higher quality resampling method is specified with :option:`-r`.
+Or specify NONE to force the base resolution to be used (can be useful if overviews have been generated with a low quality resampling method, and a higher quality resampling method is specified with :option:`-r`.)

-    When :option:`-ovr` is specified to an integer value, and none of :option:`-outsize` and :option:`-tr` is specified, the size of the overview will be used as the output size.
+    When :option:`-ovr` is specified as an integer value, and neither :option:`-outsize` nor :option:`-tr` is specified, the size of the overview will be used as the output size.

-    When :option:`-ovr` is specified, values of :option:`-srcwin`, when specified, should be expressed as pixel offset and size of the full resolution source dataset.
+    When :option:`-ovr` is specified, values of :option:`-srcwin` should be expressed as pixel offset and size of the full resolution source dataset.
     Similarly when using :option:`-outsize` with percentage values, they refer to the size of the full resolution source dataset.